 Dick is admitted to practice in Wisconsin.
 Click here for Dick's lawyer rating.
-Dick was recently selected by his peers for inclusion in The Best Lawyers in America© 2015 in the fields of Land Use and Zoning Law, Litigation – Land Use and Zoning, and Municipal Law.
+Dick was selected by his peers for inclusion in The Best Lawyers in America© 2015 in the fields of Land Use and Zoning Law, Litigation – Land Use and Zoning, and Municipal Law.

 - University of Wisconsin Law School (J.D., 1979)

 - University of Wisconsin – Madison (B.A., 1973)

 - Selected by peers for inclusion in The Best Lawyers in America (since 2007).

 - Selected by peers as a Wisconsin Super Lawyer for his work in government/cities/municipalities law (since 2007).